kusetos/rate-limiter/README.md

 - Algorithm: Token Bucket
 - Configurable: Bucket capacity, refill rate via environment variables
-- Actix-web middleware: Custom "RateLimiter" src/rate_limiter.rs,
+- Actix-web middleware: Custom "RateLimiter" [rate limiter mod](src/rate_limiter.rs),
 # How It Works

 1. Each client has a **bucket** with a maximum number of tokens (`CAPACITY`).